 Ethics so-called I regard as the doctrine of God's command and do not consider it right to treat it otherwise than as an integral [better: integrating] part of dogmatics, or to produce a dogmatics which does not include it.
 The concept of the command [better: commandment] of God in general should in this dogmatics be discussed at the close of the doctrine of God.
-The commandment of God from the viewpoint of Order will be dealt with at the close of the doctrine of Creation, from the viewpoint of Law at the close of the doctrine of Reconciliation, from the viewpoint of Promise at the close of the doctrine of Redemption.43
+The commandment of God from the viewpoint of Order will be dealt with at the close of the doctrine of Reconciliation, from the viewpoint of Promise at the close of the doctrine of Redemption.43